tzahifurmanski/team-management-bot/README.md

 ### Personalities setup

 * The bot supports multiple personalities.
-* Currently, you can choose from 'BoJack Horseman' and 'Unibot' (A friendly unicorn bot).
+* Currently, you can choose from 'BoJack Horseman', 'Unibot', 'Rhinobot', 'Narwhalbot' and 'Designbot'
 * Setup the personality with the 'BOT_PERSONALITY' config var.
 Note: The personality should be exactly as the folder name under 'personalities'

+## Known issues:

+* ATM, if there are more than 50 asks open, you won't see their details.
+This is caused by adding too many 'blocks' to one slack message (needs to be fixed).
+To workaround this issue, you can:
+  Manually look back at your history and :white_check_mark: all the completed tasks (at least for the last 60 days, so they won't be counted as not handled).
+Ask the bot to give you stats on a specific number of days (like ask channel stats 10 ), find a number that works (less than 50 open asks), handle everything and increase the number of days again
+  - until tasks are handled!